Saharjavadian/LinearRegressionModel/README.md

 Step5:  Train Linear regression model.<br>
 Before building the regression model, we need to split the data into training and test sets.
 While a simple split (e.g., 80% training, 20% testing) is commonly used in standard regression tasks, time series data requires special handling.
 Since the order of time matters, we adopt an expanding window walk-forward validation approach, as illustrated in the diagram.
 This method ensures the model is always trained on past data and evaluated on future observations, better reflecting real-world forecasting scenarios.<br><br>
 Step6:  Prediction
 Step7:  Evaluation.
-Evaluation is done based on the RMSE and r2. which is the square root of the mean squared error and if RMSE is less than 10–15% of the mean, that's generally very good.
+Evaluation is done based on the RMSE and r2. which is the square root of the mean squared error and if RMSE is less than 10–15% of the mean, that's generally very good.<br>
 Step8:  Visualize the predictions

 # Analysis